Fore River Shipyard: Post-war

-After the war, the yard was faced with new opportunities.
-As the war greatly expanded the yard, the yard now had extra space.
-Thus, the Hingham yard was closed, and the yard diversified its interests.
+The end to wartime contracts left the shipyard with excess space, so it closed the Hingham yard and diversified its activities.
 The yard constructed a 28 ft blast furnace, a wind tunnel, draglines, and steel for an aqueduct of the Boston's Metropolitan District Commission, a transformer for Boston Edison, among other things.
 The yard was faced with inflation, increasing material costs, and demands for higher wages.

 The yard did continue to turn out war orders for the ships USS Des Moines (CA-134) and USS Salem (CA-139), the latter being the first ship in the Navy with air conditioning.
 The yard overhauled USS Ancon (AGC-4), SS Panama, and SS Cristobal of the Panama Railway Company.
 The yard ceased work until 1950 at the end of these conversions, with employment dipping to 3,800 employees.
 The line later took up building merchant ships for the American Export Lines, including the Type P3 ship ocean liners SS Independence and SS Constitution, with the most powerful turbines placed in a merchant ships at that time.
 The yard converted USS Northampton (CLC-1) and later USS Albany (CA-123) into guided-missile cruisers, and delivered them to the Navy in 1953 and 1958, respectively.